 Log on to the system from which the agent is to be uninstalled.
 Log on using the Administrator account.

 2. Delete agents.

-Open "Add or Remove Programs" from the Windows Control Panel, and if "ServerView Resource Orchestrator Agent" is not displayed on the [Add or Remove Programs] window, delete any remaining resources manually.
+Open [Programs and Features] from the Windows Control Panel, and select "ServerView Resource Orchestrator Agent" to delete the agent.